micciancio/SWIFFT/README.md

 ```

 reads 56-bytes from input, and repeatedly applies the compression function
-(always to the same block of data) is chaining mode *n* times, and can be used for
+(always to the same block of data) in chaining mode *n* times, and can be used for
 timing measurements.
 You can run the tests on any `keyfile` and `input` containing at least
 128 and 56 bytes.
 E.g.,